SyedNasirUddin/HDI_Recommender/README.md

 # Features:
 1-> Recommends countries/regions with high HDI

-2-> Recommends where would people live peacefully conitnents countries cities are the outcoming sources
+2-> Recommends regions where people can live peacefully, using HDI data to identify top countries and cities.

 3-> Uses static CSV data